DilshadGit/User-Fastapi/Docs/README.md

 application has not been connect to the database now when we refresh the page the new user will disapred.
 Also there is no body field for the new user only request as json application.

 # Create update user using put method
+In the update methods need new class to be able all fields put in Optional for update not as required because sometimes may need one field or two not all, so we have to create new class to give option for other fields to be optional.
+Notice: there is internal error server not very clear because no database at the moment but if create cookie maye resolve it.